lenincompres/DOM.create/README.md

 });
 ```

-### Binding with a Method
+### Binding with a Function

-Give binds a function to be called when its value changes, so that it returns the correct value to assign to the element's property.
+Give binds a functions, so that it returns the correct value to assign to the element's property based on the value of the binder.

 ```javascript
 let fieldEnabled = new Binder(false); // You may create binders using the Binder class as well as DOM.binder().